Price is a myth. Value is everything

 Will it get you the same quality and level of service?
 You’d be extremely lucky if it did, but nothing is impossible.

 Creatives, take note

-By discounting your price, you are not doing your business any favours.
-You cannot pay your bills with a mention on social media or a backlink and credit on someone’s website.
+By discounting your price, you are not doing yourself or your business any favours.
+Know your worth and remember that you can’t pay your bills with a mention on social media or a backlink and credit on someone’s website.

 Doing something at no charge to help a friend or a charity you love is perfectly fine.
 Just do not devaluate your talent and service, charge a fair rate, and never discount what you deliver under pressure.

 You’re in business for a reason, and hopefully that is to provide something better than what is already out there.
 Make sure your price reflects this, and use competitor prices or so called market rates as a benchmark only.